Dustin Fowler: Pittsburgh Pirates

 On February 24, 2021, Fowler was traded to the Pittsburgh Pirates in exchange for cash considerations.
-After starting the season batting .171/.239/.195 with no home runs and two RBIs in 18 games, Fowler was designated for assignment after Todd Frazier was added to the roster, on April 22.
+After starting the season batting .171/.239/.195 with no home runs and two RBIs in 18 games, Fowler was designated for assignment when Todd Frazier was added to the roster on April 22.
 On April 28, Fowler was outrighted to the alternate training site.
 Fowler appeared in 13 games for the Triple-A Indianapolis Indians, hitting .270 with three home runs and six RBIs.
-On August 7, 2021, Fowler was released by the Pirates.
+He spent nearly two months on the minor league injured list.
+On August 7, Fowler was released by the Pirates organization.

 Miami Marlins

 On August 13, 2021, Fowler signed a minor league contract with the Miami Marlins.
-He was assigned to the Triple-A Jacksonville Jumbo Shrimp.
-He elected free agency on November 7, 2021.
+He was assigned to the Triple-A Jacksonville Jumbo Shrimp, playing in 28 games and hitting .295/.309/.505 with six home runs and 24 RBI.
+Fowler elected free agency following the season on November 7.